SankethBK/blog/_posts/operating-systems/2024-07-12-overview-of-mips-assembly.markdown

 1. **Coprocessor 0 (CP0) - System Control Coprocessor:** CP0 is responsible for managing system control functions, including exception handling, memory management, and processor status.
 It plays a critical role in configuring and controlling the behavior of the MIPS processor.
 CP0 contains a set of special-purpose registers used for various control tasks, such as the Status Register, Cause Register, EPC (Exception Program Counter), and TLB (Translation Lookaside Buffer) management registers.

-2. **Coprocessor 1 (CP1) - Floating-Point Unit (FPU):**  CP1 is dedicated to handling floating-point arithmetic operations, such as addition, subtraction, multiplication, division, and square root operations on floating-point numbers.
+2. **Coprocessor 1 (CP1) - Floating-Point Unit (FPU)**: CP1 is dedicated to handling floating-point arithmetic operations, such as addition, subtraction, multiplication, division, and square root operations on floating-point numbers.
 This offloads complex calculations from the main CPU, improving overall performance for tasks requiring floating-point computations.
 CP1 includes 32 floating-point registers (`$f0` to `$f31`), which are used to store floating-point operands and results.
+Additionally, CP1 contains the Floating-Point Control and Status Register (FCSR), which holds various status flags and control bits related to floating-point operations.
+The FCSR also contains the comparison bit, which is set by floating-point comparison instructions and can be used for conditional branching.

 3. **Coprocessor 2 and 3 (Optional):** CP2 and CP3 are optional coprocessors that can be used for application-specific purposes, such as vector processing, digital signal processing (DSP), or other specialized tasks.
 For example, in the PlayStation video game console, CP2 is the Geometry Transformation Engine (GTE), which accelerates the processing of geometry in 3D computer graphics.